 Russian civil society is a result of the dynamic that has been taking place between the state the public, and to some extent foreign actors.
 Predictably, much of it is the result of Soviet legacy which has left a deep imprint on the mentality of its citizens, as well as influenced the structure of the Russian government.
-In order to be able to assess the ability of the NGO to perform successfully in current-state Russia, it is first important to place the Western and Russian understandings of civil society against one another, in order to understand how they differ in their basic foundations.
+In order to be able to assess the ability of the NGO to perform successfully in current-state Russia, it is first important to introduce the Russian civil society space and draw contrast with that in democratic societies.
+The background provided in this chapter highlights the forged proximity between the state, civil society and the public - with the former having the most influence and power.